 - What to Do: As with other flying/jumping pests, diatomaceous earth or protective netting are possible solutions.

-Japanese beetles feed and fly right out in the open, so you'll know if you have them.
+Japanese beetles feed and fly right out in the open, so they are easy garden insects to identify.
 They chew everything, from leaves to flowers—they're especially fond of rose blossoms.
 Controlling them is notoriously difficult—you can pick them off but more will come, seemingly out of nowhere.
 Fortunately, there is a disease called "milky spore" that kills them in the larval stage (grubs that live underground).
 You can buy milky spore at garden supply stores; it's about the only option for this pest.

 - What They Are: A bright green-gold beetle that flies like a bee.